UK General Election Betting (on or before 5th May 2022)

 How to Bet on the Election

-The election, scheduled for the 8th June 2017, presents punters with a unique betting opportunity.
-The lack of a long lead up and months of speculation means both the polls and the betting markets are largely unsure of what will happen.
-This means some sensible wagers could really pay off if you can guess the next big political move.
+The election on the 8th June 2017 presented punters with a unique betting opportunity.
+The lack of a long lead up and months of speculation meant both the polls and the betting markets were largely unsure of what will happen.

 General Election Betting Markets